12.16.19 | T&E Chat

 - Have I established a trust for my children?
 Trust planning is one of the most effective ways to provide for children regardless of their age.
 Trust assets are managed by one or more qualified, trusted individuals or corporate trustees, and you specify when and under what circumstances funds should be distributed to your children.
 But, a trust is particularly important if you have minor children.
 Without one, your assets may come under the control of your former spouse or a court-appointed administrator.

-If you are a single parent, I can help answer your estate planning questions.
+If you are a single parent and have questions, contact your trust and estate attorney and me.
 You can reach me at SDitman@BerdonLLP.com or contact your Berdon advisor.

 Scott T. Ditman, a tax partner and Chair, Personal Wealth Services at Berdon LLP, advises high net worth individuals and family/owner-managed business clients on building, preserving, and transferring wealth, estate and income tax issues, and succession and financial planning.